meditationstuff/protocol_1/index.md

 # <span id="158da1e"></span> crappy timeline guidelines:

-[based on very small sample sizes, work in progress]
+[based on very small sample sizes, speculative, work in progress]

+0-6000 hours of practice---very contingent. some people will do more phenomenological and "supramundane" "depth" type stuff first. other people will be more memory, trauma, conditioning first.
+And then someone will sort of eventually switch to more of the other. eventually body stuff will start coming in.

-if someone is around 6000-8000 hours or practice, I'm going to be looking closely for "untangling" phenomenology (cf. conditioning, trauma, life strategies)
+if someone is around 6000-8000 hours of practice, I'm going to be looking closely for steady "untangling" phenomenology (cf. conditioning, trauma, life strategies).
+Whether this shows up as such will still be kind of contingent---it might look different depending on what practices they've been engaging in.

 https://meditationbook.page/#151

 around 8000-10,000 hours I might be looking for a sort of "nihilism pressure" around mortality stuff and a deeper and deeper sense of X, Y, Z... won't work, won't get me what I want, maybe especially related to "conceptual identity preservation" or some sub-aspects of self-related impermeanence

+(Around 9000-11000 hours is kind of smoothing out and settling down, more predictable practice, any wild swings are mostly gone, you're kind of an expert meditator with still plenty to do.)

 if someone is around 10,000-12000 hours, I'm going to be looking for a sort of gradual lifting of nihilism for simplicity, peace, spontaneity